 Half updo braided hairstyles for short hair work well because they allow you to have texture throughout the style without taking away from the length and volume (or thickness.)
 Also, they are excellent for women who are short on time, because they can be done within 5 minutes with the right utensils.

 Messy braids are perfect for those days when you need a casual style that will last throughout a morning workout and after work errands.
 Because of the tousled texture, no matter what you do, it still looks stylish.

-Halo braid is the ideal choice for those, who is in the process of growing out natural hair or are looking for protective hairstyles.
+Halo hairstyles are the ideal choice for those, who is in the process of growing out natural hair or are looking for protective styles.
 If your strands are too short to master this style, ask your hairstylist to do the magic trick.
-We are sure that in his sleeve he will definitely have … extensions 🙂
+We are sure that in his sleeve he will definitely have the extensions!

 A great way to try a punk hairstyle without shaving the whole side of your head is to braid it instead.
 Moreover, if your hair is dyed with darkened roots, side cornrows are a perfect way to show off the two-tone color that is darker at the roots and lighter or brighter through the length.

 People assume that mermaid hair has to be long and flowing, but that doesn’t have to be the case.
-You can evoke the same magical feeling in your braids for short hair with a funky blue color.
+You can evoke the same magical feeling in your braids for short hair with an ocean blue color.
 It is a definite way to turn heads and keep them focused on you.

 Add some flair to braided hairstyles for short hair with a seasonal inspired dye job.
 Add green highlights to red hair for a quirky autumnal look.
 Try a temporary color that will fade with the changing seasons.